Savour the flavours of the season with this fresh fig arugula salad with blackberries, goat cheese and walnuts.

 If you’ve never had fresh figs before, you’re missing out on one of life’s little pleasures.
 Fresh figs are luscious.
 When you bite into their slightly chewy smooth skin, the inside bursts and fills your mouth with a delicate sweetness.
 While some people find the seeds in dried figs annoying, fresh figs have none of that nonsense.
 I love this simple appetizer (or dessert!) of Fresh Figs with Goat Cheese and Maple Walnuts.

-If you’re lucky enough to pick them fresh from a tree, look for the ones that are just beginning to droop from a branch.
+If you’re lucky enough to pick figs fresh from a tree, look for the ones that are just beginning to droop from a branch.
 When they ripen, they get heavy with juice, and their small stem begins to bend.

 If you’re buying them from your farmer’s market or a store, look for ones with smooth, unblemished skin.
 They should be slightly firm.
 Don’t choose the ones that are too soft, or too hard.
 Fresh figs have a short shelf life and bruise easily, so they need to be stored in the refrigerator and used within a day or two.